 But that is not all.
 Turmeric can work wonders on your skin, too.
 In fact, it is traditional for brides in India to apply a paste of turmeric on their body a couple of days before the wedding.
 This is said to leave the skin soft and glowing.
-Now, who does not want that effect!
-So if you are fed up of expensive salon treatments and harsh chemical creams, it is time you checked out this amazing spice.
+It is time you checked out this amazing spice.

 Sun damage can make your skin look old before its time.
-Over-exposure to sunlight can give you a tan, make your skin less elastic, and cause wrinkles as well as sun spots.
-But turmeric can help prevent many of these effects.
+Over-exposure to sunlight can give you a tan, make your skin less elastic, and cause sun spots as well as wrinkles.
+Turmeric in your diet or applied on your skin can help prevent many of these effects.

 In one animal study, researchers studied the impact of long-term, low-dose ultraviolet B (UVB) radiation on the skin.
 It was found that when a turmeric extract was applied twice daily, the skin was protected from the loss of elasticity and skin thickening usually caused by long-term exposure to UVB light.

-Turmeric also prevented the formation of wrinkles and larger blood vessels as well as tanning.
-Turmeric is thought to work by inhibiting an enzyme (matrix metalloproteinase-2) which can degrade collagen, the protein building blocks of your skin that keep it supple.
+Turmeric also prevented the formation of wrinkles, pigmentation, and the increase in the length and width of blood vessels supplying blood to the skin.
+It also inhibited an enzyme (matrix metalloproteinase-2) which can degrade collagen, the protein building blocks of your skin that keep it supple.